Pvlerick/pvlerick.github.io/books.md

 ### On my Shelve - books I read

 #### [The Pragmatic Programmer: From Journeyman to Master](http://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/)
 I was finally able to get around reading it.
-I was not dissapointed, but I felt that I should have read this earlier in my carreer.
+I was not dissapointed, but I felt that I should have read this earlier in my career.

 #### [Adaptive Code via C#: Agile coding with design patterns and SOLID principles](http://www.amazon.com/Adaptive-Code-via-principles-Developer/dp/0735683204/)
 Short and to the point, an excellent summary of "Agile Principles, Patterns, and Practices in C#".